oracle/weblogic-kubernetes-operator/site/apache.md

 ```

-It is sometimes, but rarely, desirable to expose a WebLogic administrative host and port through a load balancer to a public network.
-If this is needed, then, once the `weblogic-domain-apache.yaml` file is generated, you can customize exposure of the WebLogic admin admin host and port by uncommenting the `WEBLOGIC_HOST` and `WEBLOGIC_PORT` environment variables in the file.
-If this files' resources have already been deployed (as happens automatically when running `create-weblogic-domain.sh`), one way to make the change is to delete the files' running Kubernetes resources via `kubectl delete -f weblogic-domain-apache.yaml`, and then deploy them again via `kubectl create -f weblogic-domain-apache.yaml`.
+It is sometimes, but rarely, desirable to expose a WebLogic Administration Server host and port through a load balancer to a public network.
+If this is needed, then, after the `weblogic-domain-apache.yaml` file is generated, you can customize exposure of the WebLogic Administration Server host and port by uncommenting the `WEBLOGIC_HOST` and `WEBLOGIC_PORT` environment variables in the file.
+If this file's resources have already been deployed (as happens automatically when running `create-weblogic-domain.sh`), one way to make the change is to delete the file's running Kubernetes resources using `kubectl delete -f weblogic-domain-apache.yaml`, and then deploy them again via `kubectl create -f weblogic-domain-apache.yaml`.

-Users can then access an application from outside of the Kubernetes cluster by using `http://<host>:30305/weblogic/<application-url>,` and, if the WebLogic administration server host and port environment variables are uncommented below, an adminstrator can access the Administration Console via `http://<host>:30305/console`.
+Users can then access an application from outside of the Kubernetes cluster by using `http://<host>:30305/weblogic/<application-url>,` and, if the WebLogic Administration Server host and port environment variables are uncommented below, an adminstrator can access the Administration Console using `http://<host>:30305/console`.

 The generated Kubernetes YAML files look like the following, given the `domainUID`, "`domain1`".